pixlie/PixlieAI/README.md

 Pixlie has a REST API that you can use to interact with the graph.
 We use Bruno to document the API.
 You can find the API spec in the `rest_api` directory.

-## Is Pixlie an alternative to using vector databases?

-Yes, Pixlie is an alternative to using vector databases.
-Vector databases are good for storing and querying semantic data, but they do not model the underlying data accurately.
-In Pixlie, we use LLMs to classify individual pieces of semantically meaningful data.
-Each individual entity, such as a person, place, date, event, etc., is stored separately in the graph, along with its relationships to other entities.
-This makes our graph based approach better where accuracy is important.

 ## Stay in Touch

 If you want to be notified when Pixlie is ready for use, please subscribe to